 Just so you are aware, most of the roads in Anza-Borrego require a 4×4 vehicle.
 I do not drive a 4×4, so I did plan this weekend trip accordingly.

-Borrego Palm Canyon Trail
+Hike the Borrego Palm Canyon Trail

 Start off your day in Anza-Borrego by hiking the Borrego Palm Canyon Trail.
 It is down the street from the Visitor Center and accessed through the Borrego Palm Canyon Campground.
 You will need to show the ranger your parking ticket.
 If you skipped the Visitor Center, pay the $10 fee.